 John White's manuscript of Virginia, engraved by De Bry for his Anglorum in Virginiam aduentus, is one of the most significant cartographic milestones in colonial North American history.

 Theodore de Bry's map of Virginia, after John White, is one of the most significant cartographical milestones in colonial North American history.
 It was the most accurate map drawn in the sixteenth century of any part of that continent.
 It became the prototype of the area long after James Moxon's map in 1671.
-The region of Chesapeake Bay was, however, improved by the surveying of John Smith around 1607.
-This is the first map to focus on Virginia (now largely North Carolina), and records the first English attempts at colonization in the New World.
+The region of Chesapeake Bay was, however, improved by the surveying of John Smiths around 1607.
+This is the first map to focus on Virginia (now largely North Carolina), and records the first English attempts at colonisation in the New World.

 The map concerned depicts the area from Chesapeake Bay to Cape Lookout.
 It exhibits greater knowledge than on any of the surviving manuscripts.
 Possibly this is from knowledge gained during White's brief visit in 1587 and signifies some lost manuscripts.
 Here we find the first printed use of the name Chesapeake, Chesepiooc Sinus, and the second of Roanoke (the first being Mazza).
 It depicts the positions of the Indian villages in the area and is adorned with the Royal Arms of England.
 The Latter's ships are shown at sea with Indian canoes traversing the inland waters.
 The two native scenes shown are taken from illustrations in the book.
 It influenced many maps, most notably those of de Jode 1593, Wytfliet 1597 and Metellus 1598.
 There are three states of the map, this is the second one with a 'C' superimposed on the first letter of the village called Ehesepiooc